delasign/swiftui-starter-project/README.md

 2. <a href="https://delasign.com/blog/how-to-add-commands-to-the-file-menu-of-a-swiftui-macos-app/?utm=swiftui-starter-project">How to add commands to the file menu of a SwiftUI MacOS app 🔗</a>
 3. <a href="https://delasign.com/blog/how-to-add-a-menu-that-appears-on-right-click-in-a-swiftui-macos-app/?utm=swiftui-starter-project">How to add a menu that appears on right click in a SwiftUI MacOS app 🔗</a>

+## Files (File Manager)
+1. <a href="https://www.delasign.com/blog/how-to-create-a-temporary-file-in-a-macos-application/?utm=swiftui-starter-project">How to create a temporary file in a MacOS application 🔗</a>
+2. <a href="https://www.delasign.com/blog/how-to-delete-a-file-in-swift-within-a-macos-app/?utm=swiftui-starter-project">How to delete a file in Swift within a MacOS app 🔗</a>
+3. <a href="https://www.delasign.com/blog/how-to-find-the-temporary-files-an-xcode-macos-app-generates/?utm=swiftui-starter-project">How to find the temporary files an XCode MacOS app generates 🔗</a>

 ## Errors
 1. <a href="https://www.delasign.com/blog/how-to-resolve-the-declaration-name-is-not-covered-by-macro-error/?utm=swiftui-starter-project">How to resolve the "Declaration name is not covered by macro" error 🔗</a>
 2. <a href="https://www.delasign.com/blog/how-to-resolve-fatal-error-in-environment-objects-in-swift-previews/?utm=swiftui-starter-project">How to resolve "Fatal Error in Environment+Objects" in XCode Previews 🔗</a>